General · · 5 min read

 Imagine you have a bank vault where you store your most valuable assets.
 Now, picture the bank handing you a single, irreplaceable key and saying, "If you lose this, you lose everything."
 No backup, no recovery process.

 This is the challenge with seed phrases in crypto wallets.
-While wallets have evolved from simple blockchain interfaces to feature-rich applications with advancements like MPC (Multi-Party Computation), smart accounts, and wallet abstraction, the process of key generation and recoverability remains largely unchanged.
-Users still face the challenge of managing private keys themselves or entrusting them to centralized custodians, both of which carry risks.
+While wallets have evolved from simple blockchain interfaces to feature-rich applications with advancements in key management, recovery and programmability.
+Yet, users still face the challenge of managing private keys themselves or entrusting them to centralized custodians even in non custodial set up, both of which carry risks.

 Wallets are designed for everyday use, but wallet compromise is an everyday reality.

 In this article, we explore the evolution of key management, the challenges of securing private keys, and how Holonym’s Mishti Network, along with our onboarding wallet, Silk, tackle web3’s onboarding problem.
-By leveraging familiar, human-friendly attributes to create Human Keys, we make key management intuitive, eliminating the need for complex and centralised key recovery mechanisms altogether.
+By leveraging familiar, human-friendly attributes to create Human Keys, we make key management intuitive, eliminating the need for complex, unsafe and centralised mechanisms altogether.

 Taking Control: Direct Key Management